-If the SATA controller has been configured in Intel RST Premium With Intel Optane System Acceleration mode, please install the OptaneTM memory in the M2Q\32G or M2P\32G connector first and follow the steps below:
+If the SATA controller has been configured in Intel RST Premium With Intel Optane System Acceleration mode, please follow the steps below:

 - 1. After system restarts, go to the BIOS Setup, make sure CSM Support under the BIOS menu is disabled. - 2.
-Go to Peripherals\SATA And RST Configuration and make sure USE RST Legacy ROM is disabled.
-If you want to enable the OptaneTM memory installed in the M2Q\32G connector, set PCle Storage Device on Port 17 to RST Controlled; to enable the OptaneTM memory installed in the M2P\32G connector, set PCle Storage Device on Port 9 to RST Controlled. - Enter the operating system, launch the Intel® Rapid Storage Technology utility from the Start menu, and then enable Intel® OptaneTM Memory on the Intel® OptaneTM Memory screen. - 4.
+Go to Peripherals\SATA And RST Configuration and make sure Use RST Legacy OROM is disabled.
+If you want to enable the OptaneTM memory installed in the M2Q\32G connector, set PCle Storage Dev on Port 21 to RST Controlled; to enable the OptaneTM memory installed in the M2P\32G connector, set PCle Storage Dev on Port 9 to RST Controlled. - 3.
+Enter the operating system, launch the Intel® Rapid Storage Technology utility from the Start menu, and then enable Intel® OptaneTM Memory on the Intel® OptaneTM Memory screen. - 4.
 If you install more than one OptaneTM memory, please select which one you are going to use. - 5.
 Follow the on-screen instruction to continue the installation and then restart the system when completed.

-- An OptaneTM memory cannot be used to accelerate an M.2 PCle SSD. - Do not abruptly remove the OptaneTM memory.
+- An OptaneTM memory cannot be used to accelerate an M.2 PCle SSD. - If more than one OptaneTM memory is installed, you can select only one of them to accelerate your SATA-based boot drive.
+The other(s) can only be used as data drive(s). - Do not abruptly remove the OptaneTM memory.
 Doing so will cause the operating system to stop functioning correctly. - If you want to change/remove the OptaneTM memory, you must disable it using the Intel® Rapid Storage Technology or Intel(R) OptaneTM Memory application first. - After enabling the OptaneTM memory, the related BIOS settings will remain even after a BIOS update.